Measures of Correlation for Multiple Variables

 We denote by $\Gamma$ the circular inner product

-For some variables, all the permutations of them which can generate the same inner product or circular inner product are regarded as the same inner-product-permutation, then the inner product-determinant equation can be rewritten as following:
+For a group of variables, all the permutations of them which can generate the same inner product or circular inner product are regarded as the same inner-product-permutation, then the inner product-determinant equation can be rewritten as following:

-{\bf{Inner product-Determinant Equation}} For $n$-dimensional variables ${\bf{a}}_1$, ${\bf{a}}_2$, $\cdots$, and ${\bf{a}}_m$, $m\leq n$, the inner-product-determinant equation is
+{\bf{Inner product-Determinant Equation}} \ For $n$-dimensional variables ${\bf{a}}_1$, ${\bf{a}}_2$, $\cdots$, and ${\bf{a}}_m$, $m\leq n$, the inner-product-determinant equation is

-where $\pi$ runs through the list of all partitions of $\{{\bf{a}}_1, {\bf{a}}_2, \cdots$, ${\bf{a}}_m\}$ with only consider the inner-product-permutation, and the subsets in each partition $\pi$ are divided into three classes: If one subset only contains one variable, then this subset belongs to the first class $\pi_1$, and the self-inner product of the variable appears in the formula of the partition; If one subset contains two variables, then this subset belongs to the second class $\pi_2$, and the square of mutual inner product between the two variables appears in the formula of the partition; The others belong to the third class $\pi_3$, and the circular inner product for each subset in $\pi_3$ appears in the formula of the partition; The number of subsets in a partition $\pi$ and $\pi_3$ are $\left| {\pi} \right|$ and $\left| {\pi _3 } \right|$, respectively.
+where $\pi$ runs through the list of all partitions of $\{{\bf{a}}_1, {\bf{a}}_2, \cdots$, ${\bf{a}}_m\}$ with only consider the inner-product-permutation, and the subsets in each partition $\pi$ are divided into three classes: If one subset only contains one variable, then this subset belongs to the first class $\pi_1$, and the self-inner product of the variable appears in the formula of the partition; If one subset contains two different variables, then this subset belongs to the second class $\pi_2$, and the square of mutual inner product between the two variables appears in the formula of the partition; The others belong to the third class $\pi_3$, and the circular inner product for each subset in $\pi_3$ appears in the formula of the partition; The number of subsets in a partition $\pi$ and $\pi_3$ are $\left| {\pi} \right|$ and $\left| {\pi _3 } \right|$, respectively.

 Proof: In fact, each partition $\pi$ in the inner product-determinant equation is corresponding to one item in the expansion of the determinant of the inner product matrix.
-By considering the inversion number and the symmetry of inner product matrix, the above equation can be easily obtained.
+By considering the inversion number and the symmetry of inner product matrix, the above equation can be easily obtained. $\blacksquare$

 If the number of subsets in each $\pi_1$ and $\pi_2$ are $\left| {\pi_1 } \right|$ and $\left| {\pi _2 } \right|$, respectively, then $\left| {\pi_1 } \right|+\left| {\pi_2 } \right|+\left| {\pi_3 } \right|=\left| {\pi } \right|$.
 Moreover, the subsets in $\pi_3$ are not the standard sets because the inner-product-permutation is involved.